Bachelor of Science in Biomedical Engineering

 - A bound copy (any binding) of the Senior Thesis should be submitted to the BME Program Associate Chair of the Undergraduate Program.

 - The student is required to make a presentation based on the Senior thesis to a committee of three professors (including the research supervisor) in a publicly announced seminar.
-Please notify the department’s Associate Chair of the Undergraduate Program at least two weeks prior to the presentation.
+Please notify the department’s Associate Chair of the Undergraduate Program at least two weeks before the presentation.

 - Students must satisfactorily complete the requirements for the BS BME degree.